Mathnerd314/stroscot/docs/Logic.rst

 Infinite structures
 ===================

 We want to support infinite types like the lambda calculus or lists, and similarly infinite expressions like ``x = 1 : x``.
-We construct "infinite" as a terminal coalgebra - our proof trees turn into fixed points of systems of formal equations. :cite:`karazerisFinalCoalgebrasAccessible2011` We represent these using variable and assignment rules.
+We construct "infinite" as a terminal coalgebra - our proof trees turn into fixed points of systems of formal equations :cite:`karazerisFinalCoalgebrasAccessible2011`.
+We represent these using variable and assignment rules.
 The semantics is that the variable usage is a "hole" that plugs in a copy of the derivation tree from the variable assignment.
 The type of the use rule can performs a substitution on the free variables of the type of the assignment.

 .. math::